-Soft cheeses, such as cottage cheese, cream cheese and ricotta cheese, that have mold should be discarded.
+Soft cheeses, such as cottage cheese, cream cheese and ricotta cheese, with mold should be discarded.
 The same goes for any kind of cheese that's shredded, crumbled or sliced.

 With these cheeses, the mold can send threads throughout the cheese.
 In addition, harmful bacteria, such as listeria, brucella, salmonella and E. coli, can grow along with the mold.